Show and Sell

 By Mary Jasch

 Making art is a self-fulfilling and solitary doing, but selling it and making a living usually requires a collaborative effort.
-The artist's outlet is an art gallery or a store, and like the art within its walls a gallery can come in a variety of composition a for-profit commercial venture either privately or corporate-owned, a "co-op" group of artists who get together to sell their own work, or a non-profit as part of an educational organization or simply Here we take a look at how a few galleries in the Skylands sell art.
+The artist's outlet is an art gallery or a store, and like the art within its walls a gallery can come in a variety of composition a for-profit commercial venture either privately or corporate-owned, a "co-op" group of artists who get together to sell their own work, or a non-profit as part of an educational organization.
+Here we take a look at how a few galleries in the Skylands sell art.

 Gallery 23, a for-profit co-op in Blairstown, began life in 2001 with a group of 16 artists who wanted to sell their work.
 The gallery where the artists had previously exhibited closed.
 "We decided we could get together and have an art place.
 We found a place up the street, painted it, fixed it up, and formed a corporation," says Diane Pratt, treasurer.
 The decision not to be a "non-profit" came from understanding what they wanted to accomplish.
 "Our purpose is to show and sell the artists' work, not just make people aware of it."